WDI-SEA/js-control-flow-challenges/README.md

 # JavaScript Control Flow Challenges

 ## Getting Started
-* You do not need to fork or clone this repository.
-Simply follow the instructions.
-* Use a single repl.it project for all solutions (add a new file for each challenge).
-* Write JavaScript code to obtain the data prompted by each question.

-## Submitting your work

-You may make one repl.it per challenge or simply put all of them into one file and separate them with commented lines.
-Slack the URL(s) directly to both instructors.
+* Fork and clone this repository
+* Use the files in the `js` subdirectory for your solutions
+* Run each file by typing `node js/nameOfFile.js`

 ---